Contents

 The Remarketing Benefits of Who It’s For

-The Who It’s For section can also power your remarketing engine, because you can use a Facebook Pixel to target specific audiences after they’ve been on the site.
+The Who It’s For section can also power your remarketing engine, because you can target specific audiences after they’ve been on the site.

 This can also be applied to the Use Cases — where you can glean that a user is particularly interested in a certain application of the SaaS product to solve a certain problem.